raashu8/raashu8/README.md

-👋 Hey there! 😄 I'm Raashid, a 25-year-old 🚀 ReactJS developer with over 4️⃣ years of experience! 🔥
+👋 Hey there! 😄 I'm Raashid a 🚀 ReactJS developer with over 5️⃣ years of experience! 🔥

 💻 My passion for coding began at a young age, and I've since developed a strong skillset in building web applications using 📐 ReactJS, 🔗 Redux, 😎 JavaScript, and 🔢 TypeScript.
 I believe in writing clean, maintainable code and always strive to improve my skills.